Black Group Investment Partners With Zenzic Oasis To Advance Stem Cell Therapy For Personalised Medicine

-data-text="Black Group investment Partners with Zenzic Oasis to Advance Stem Cell Therapy for Personalised Medicine" data-link=" Group Investment Partners with Zenzic Oasis to Advance Stem Cell Therapy for Personalised Medicine" class="whatsapp">Shar

-SINGAPORE - media OutReach Newswire - 27 December 2024 - Black Group Investment Holding Pte Ltd (Black Group) and Zenzic Oasis Holding Pte Ltd (Zenzic Oasis) today announced that they have signed an investment and strategic partnership agreement with the goal of expanding the use of cell-based therapeutic solutions, including personalised treatments.
+Arabian Post -SINGAPORE – Media OutReach Newswire – 27 December 2024 – Black Group Investment Holding Pte Ltd (Black Group) and Zenzic Oasis Holding Pte Ltd (Zenzic Oasis) today announced that they have signed an investment and strategic partnership agreement with the goal of expanding the use of cell-based therapeutic solutions, including personalised treatments.

 Above (from left): Dr. Lim Kah Meng, Tan Zi Jing and Dato Sri' Alan Lee